Yeaveley Preceptory: The Preceptory today

 Of the Preceptory buildings, only part of the Preceptory's chapel still remains; these ruins date from the early 13th century and are Grade I listed.

 The north wall of the chapel still stands to the former roof height, and retains three pointed-arch windows, and the remains of a further two adjacent.
 Remains inside the chapel include fluted columns, and, on the outside, carvings of human heads and oak leaves.
-Further remains of the other Preceptory buildings are buried, whilst parts of the foundations and stonework of part of the domestic buildings have been reused in Stydd Hall, which was later built on the site and sits in the centre of the moated encloure; the current Hall was built in the 17th century and is Grade II* listed.
+Further remains of the other Preceptory buildings are buried, whilst parts of the foundations and stonework of part of the domestic buildings have been reused in Stydd Hall, which was later built on the site and sits in the centre of the moated enclosure; the current Hall was built in the 17th century and is Grade II* listed.